This content was most recently updated on January 26th, 2020

-The Elkmont Ghost Town in the Smoky Mountains is a spot everyone should visit on a trip to Gatlinburg or the Smoky Mtns before it’s gone for good!
+The Elkmont TN Ghost Town in the Smoky Mountains is a spot everyone should visit on a trip to Gatlinburg or the Smoky Mtns before it’s gone for good!

 Several years ago, an article went viral about a hiker “discovering” a ghost town in the middle of the Great Smoky Mountains National Park.
 The wording was thrown out of context a lot and people literally thought this ghost town was unknown but the hiker never intended to say he “discovered” as in no one else ever had but rather that he discovered as in he stumbled upon it.
-In fact, if you’ve ever visited the Elkmont Campground, possibly to see the synchronous fireflies, or hiked the Little River Trail then you’ve probably noticed there are several abandoned historic buildings in Elkmont and this is the Elkmont Ghost Town he discovered.
+In fact, if you’ve ever visited the Elkmont Campground, possibly to see the synchronous fireflies, or hiked the Little River Trail then you’ve probably noticed there are several abandoned historic buildings in Elkmont TN and this is the Elkmont Ghost Town he discovered.

-Elkmont Ghost Town History
+Elkmont TN Ghost Town History

 In about 1910, the company began selling land to individuals for the purpose of creating a private social club.
 The Appalachian Club House was used as a lodge at first but soon members began building their own vacation cottages.

 While this was happening, the Wonderland Hotel was also constructed on a hill nearby in 1921 – a 50 room resort also for city dwellers to escape into the woods.

-The Elkmont cottage owners were able to sell their cottages at half price in exchange for lifetime leases while everyone else within the park boundaries was forced to sell their properties.
+The Elkmont cottage owners were able to sell their cottages at half price in exchange for lifetime leases while everyone else within the park’s boundaries were forced to sell their properties.